-Perhaps this is the year, above all others, to suggest that some of the gift buying that has become excessive can be cut back on slightly.
-Times are tough for so many people.
+We suggest that some of the gift buying that has become excessive can be cut back on slightly.
 Set a budget, stick to your limit.
 It really is the thought that counts.
 Something you have put a great deal of thought into, but costs a fiver, is preferable every time to a gift five-times as expensive that makes the recipient feel you don’t know them at all.
-We’ve got ideas aplenty in our Gifts & Wrapping section.

 - Peruse and shop online, starting with the purchase of an array of mailing and packaging materials.

-- Buy Christmas gifts, focusing on stocking fillers and presents you will need to mail abroad or post in the UK.
+- Buy some Christmas gifts, focusing on stocking fillers and presents you will need to mail abroad or post in the UK.

 - Search out Secret Santa gifts you may need for work, church or home.